konnir/llm_straem_from_queue/README.md

 - Start llm_stream_server.py
 - Inside: llm_queue_server.py, change in method "main()" to read "templates/index_local.html" instead of index.html
 - Start llm_queue_server.py
--

 Licence:
 - All work done by the author is free to use without any warranty.
 - Any third parties code, models and others belong to their authors and legal entities, it's user responsibility to check and get any needed approval.
+- The purpose of this code and demo is for reaserch only.